 Guam Community College provides tutoring services for students in an effort to help them meet their educational objectives.
-These services are available on a first-come, first-served basis.
-The focus of these services centers primarily on English and Math skills.
-Additionally, tutoring services are also provided by AmeriCorps Volunteers.
-These volunteers can assist students in a variety of subjects including study skills and test taking strategies.
+These services are available on a first-come. first-served basis.
+Tutoring focuses primarily on English and math skills.
+Tutors, however, can assist students in a variety of areas including study skills and test taking strategies.
+Tutoring services are available through AmeriCorps and Project AIM, TRiO Student Support Services.
+For more information regarding AmeriCorps tutors, please contact the Center for Civic Engagement at 735-5630 (Student Center, Bldg.
+5000, Rm.
+5101).
+For Project AIM tutors, please contact Project AIM at 735-5594/55595/8881 (Student Center, Bldg.
+5000, Rm.
+5203).